Harmony Township, Susquehanna County, Pennsylvania: History

-Joseph Smith
+Joseph Smith and Mormonism

 Harmony, Pennsylvania, is an important historical site in the Latter Day Saint movement.
 Latter Day Saints believe that Joseph Smith and Oliver Cowdery were visited by the angel of John the Baptist near Harmony in 1829, where he bestowed on Smith and Cowdery the Aaronic priesthood.
 Smith and Cowdery subsequently baptized one another in the Susquehanna River.

 Other significant events occurred there during the periodic residence of Smith from 1825 to 1830.
-Harmony was the home of Isaac Hale, father of Smith's wife, Emma Hale.
-Smith and his father boarded with Isaac Hale in 1825 while working on Josiah Stowell's mining project.
+Smith and his father boarded in the residence of Isaac Hale in 1825 while employed by a man named Josiah Stowell to locate "a valuable mine of either Gold or Silver and also...coined money and bars or ingots of Gold or Silver" using Smith's presumed skills in the practice of scrying, or using "peep stones", to locate buried treasure by means of divination.
+It was during this time that Smith became acquainted with Hale's daughter, Emma Hale, whom he would later marry despite her parents' disapproval.
 In December 1827, Smith and Emma moved to Harmony from Manchester, New York, to work on the Book of Mormon.
 Eventually they bought a small farm and house, where most of the Book of Mormon was produced between April 7 and early June 1829.
 The first convert baptism, that of Samuel H. Smith, took place there ten days after Smith and Cowdery had baptized each other.
-Somewhere between Harmony and Colesville, New York, Peter, James, and John bestowed upon Smith and Cowdery the Melchizedek priesthood.
-After the Church of Jesus Christ of Latter-day Saints was organized by Smith in 1830, Smith and Emma returned to Harmony and lived there through that summer.
-Fifteen revelations now found in the Doctrine and Covenants were received in Harmony.
+Smith also claimed that somewhere between Harmony and Colesville, New York, the apostles Peter, James, and John appeared to him and Cowdery and bestowed on them the Melchizedek priesthood.
+After Smith organized the Church of Christ in 1830, Smith and Emma returned to Harmony and lived there through that summer.
+Of the many writings Smith claims were divine revelations received by prophecy and now recorded in the Doctrine and Covenants, fifteen were written in Harmony.

-The Harmony in Latter Day Saint history refers to a township rather than the village of Harmony.
+The Harmony in Latter Day Saint history refers to a township rather than a village or borough.
 The township boundary was changed in 1853, placing the Latter Day Saint sites in present-day Oakland Township.
-The site of the Hale residence lies about a mile and a half west of present-day Oakland, Pennsylvania, in Susquehanna County, along the north side of Route 171.
+The site of the Hale residence, Smith residence (which burned in 1919), and a public cemetery containing the graves of Isaac and Elizabeth Hale and of an infant son born to Joseph and Emma, lie about a mile and a half west of present-day Oakland, Pennsylvania, in Susquehanna County.

-Today the Church of Jesus Christ of Latter-day Saints owns about 288 acres at the Harmony location.
-On a small landscaped triangular plot located between the highway and a railroad right-of-way, a granite and bronze monument dedicated in 1960 commemorates the restoration of the Aaronic priesthood.
+Today, the Church of Jesus Christ of Latter-day Saints owns about 288 acres at the location, and operates the Priesthood Restoration Site historic area.
+The historic site was developed in 2015 and includes a visitor center, the reconstructed Smith and Hale homes, and several monuments.
 The exact location of the restoration is not known.

-The house owned by Joseph and Emma Smith burned in 1919.
-The buried foundation is just west of the monument.
-The graves of Isaac and Elizabeth Hale and of an infant son born to Joseph and Emma are close to Route 171, in a public cemetery located east of the Church property.
-The Isaac and Elizabeth Hale and the Joseph and Emma Smith home have been restored by the Latter Day Saint church and a visitor center has been added.